Gfaerny/testio/README.md

 in progrs
 # how we can install testio ?
 [windows]
-for windows you can use .exe file
+for windows you can use .exe file and and run app in terminal and use arg
+'''bash
+./testio.exe yourscript.exe 10
+'''